stryker-mutator/stryker-js/docs/troubleshooting.md

 **Solution**

 The solution is to include all files that are mutated in your project's tsconfig.json file.
+If you have multiple tsconfig.json files, you probably need to change the one you've configured in your stryker.conf.json.
 For example (for an angular project)

 ```diff
 {